 For demonstrating the path to success to other franchisees

+Why do you think you were you selected for the Influencer MVP Award?
 I believe I was chosen because long ago I recognized that only three things determine success or failure in this industry.
 If you develop a system that ensures success in these three areas day in and day out, you will excel.

 The concept: You must have an enduring concept the public wants.

 The location: Site selection makes or breaks you.
 You must become an expert in understanding your guests' habits and needs and choose sites accordingly.

 The operations: Once Nos.
 1 and 2 are determined, execute.
 The only way to succeed in operations is through your employees.
 Find the right ones, treat them well, pay them well, and expect a lot from them.

+As a multi-unit franchisee, how have you raised the bar within your company?
 By allowing my employees to see that I will do the most menial tasks right beside them.
 This instills in them the fact that they are as important to our success as I or anyone else.
 It's trite, but it's true.

+Give us an example of innovations that you have created and used to build your company.
 I'm not sure how innovative it is, but over the last 25 years, I have taken the operations manual provided by the franchisor and expanded on every aspect of it in the form of my own operations manual so there is nothing encountered at the store level that is not thoroughly addressed with my employees before they encounter it.
 The most important part of our operations manual is our unwavering insistence that it be followed.
 We edit and update it twice a year so it remains relevant.

+What core values do you have that you feel led you to winning this award?
 Fairness.
 I know every one of my employees would tell you I am firm, but fair.
 Our retention rate of employees is off the scale due in large part to the fact that my employees know, without fail, that if they do an honest day's work, they will be treated well.
 Since my employees are the bedrock of my business, their retention and happiness is paramount.

+Tell us more about what you've done.
 Pretty much covered above.
 Since our franchisor is responsible for the products we serve, we make certain every day, all day, that we provide that outstanding product in a way that clearly differentiates us from our competition.